LiviuGabrielP/LiviuGabrielP/README.md

-### Hello!
+## Hello!

 ####
-- 🌱 I’m currently learning Android Development and Advanced Signal Processing
+- Learning Native Android Development
-- 🤔 I’m looking for help with understanding Standards and Architectures for Software Development.
-- I am passionate about Embedded technologies.
+- Passionate about Embedded technologies and IoT.
+- Working as Industrial Controls Engineer
+- EtherCAT enthusiast
 <!--
 **LiviuGabrielP/LiviuGabrielP** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.